 from coldtype import * tl2 = Timeline(24) @animation((250, 250), storyboard=, bg=0, timeline=tl2) def flyinga(f): qeio = f.a.progress(f.i, easefn="qeio").e eei = f.a.progress(f.i, easefn="eei").e return [ (DATPen() .rect(f.a.r) .f(hsl(qeio))), (StyledString("A", Style("assets/MutatorSans.ttf", 50, wght=0.2)) .pen() .align(f.a.r) .scale(1+50*eei) .rotate(360*qeio) .f(1))]

-While it is possible to complete an animation using nothing but code, I usually employ a program like Premiere or After Effects to both view and finish animations that I start in code, either to apply effects in After Effects, or to match the animation with music in Premiere.
+While it is possible to complete an animation using nothing but code (and in the near future this process will get easier), I usually employ a program like Premiere, After Effects, or DaVinci Resolve to both view and finish animations that I start in code, either to apply effects in After Effects, or to match the animation with music in Premiere or Resolve.
 Because animations done in Coldtype are rendered to PNGs, you can import those easily in any video editing program.
 (In Premiere, just make sure to select the 0000 image, then select Options > Image Sequence when importing.)